zhuolugao/Master_Thesis_Code/README.txt

 ======================
 1. Require, clean, renamre data from CRSP database, save it as "compustat_monthly.rds"

 2. Calculate cost of debt.
-Since the # of cost of debt is small, we can choose to use the interest rate to replace it.

 3. Span the quarterly data to monthly data, save it as "span_compustat.rds".